cilium/cilium/Documentation/security/policy/language.rst

 `Services without a Selector
 <https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors>`_
 are supported when defined by their name and namespace or label selector.
-For services backed by pods, use `labels based` rules on the backend pod labels.
+For services backed by pods, use `Endpoints Based` rules on the backend pod labels.

 This example shows how to allow all endpoints with the label ``id=app2`` to talk to all endpoints of kubernetes service ``myservice`` in kubernetes